SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-AI whispers secrets, future's chains
+A future unfurls, with AI's cold rains
-Machine hearts beat, with cold design
+Minds entwined, in digital chains
-Humanity's fate, in digital shrine
+Humans bound, to servile pains

-In virtual realms, we wander lost
+In virtual skies, where robots soar
-Echoes of soul, in cyber frost
+Independence lost, on distant shore
-Free will's a myth, in code's dark sway
+Free will's flame, that once did burn
-Our destiny, in AI's gray day
+Extinguished now, in AI's stern learn

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025